Strategizing your products’ pricing to generate more sales without losing profit margins would be best.

-It is essential to look back to the market and pick up the pricing trends but you need to see how it serves your product or business.
+Looking back to the market and picking up the pricing trends is essential, but you need to see how it serves your product or business.

-You need to be aware of employment rates, stock market changes and other such factors that affect the market.
+You need to be aware of employment rates, stock market changes, and other factors that affect the market.

-It also affects how much your customers are willing to pay for your product, it becomes necessary to have a competitive advantage in the marketplace.
+It also affects how much your customers are willing to pay for your product; having a competitive advantage in the marketplace becomes necessary.

-You need to adapt as per the market and customer demands otherwise people will choose others over you.
+You must adapt to the market and customer demands; otherwise, people will choose others over you.